 - Our aim is to educate the public and in particular young people about animal care and welfare.
 Visits to schools, clubs, and various community groups are arranged on request.

-- Waterford SPCA is funded by donations and the proceeds of fundraising events held throughout the year such as street collections, auctions, supermarket bagpacks, jumble sales etc.
+- Waterford SPCA is funded by grant funding, donations and the proceeds of fundraising events held throughout the year such as street collections, auctions, supermarket bagpacks, jumble sales etc.

 - Donations by standing order are always welcome as knowing what income we can expect helps us plan for the future.